Mature Masculine

 • Tell what is true from what is habit, fantasy, or pressure from others

-The mature Visionary brings a clear gaze to himself, to others, and to the world.
-He sees the fog of conditioning, fear, and projection—and senses the underlying aliveness and potential in any situation.
+The Mature Visionary brings a clear gaze to himself, to others, and to the world.
+He sees the fog of conditioning, fear, and projection—and senses the life beneath.

 The Eagle's View

-This perspective lets him notice how events connect over time, instead of reacting to the latest crisis.
-He tells what matters from what is noise.
-He senses when problems will resolve with time, and when clear action is needed.
+This perspective lets him notice how events connect over time instead of reacting to the latest crisis.
+He senses when problems will resolve on their own and when action is needed.

 From this higher view, he is less hypnotized by urgency, drama, or pressure from others.
 His clarity is not abstract or aloof.
 He can zoom back in and be present with specific people, tasks, and choices.